evilrobot-01/HoneyComb/README.md

     sudo fdisk -l
     sudo dd if=images/lx2160acex7_2200_700_3200_8_5_2.img of=/dev/sdX conv=fsync

-Insert the SD card into the Honeycomb, connect the console cable and then fire up minicom (ensuring you disable flow control under serial port setup) before finally powering up the Honeycomb.
+Insert the SD card into the Honeycomb, connect the console cable and then fire up minicom (ensuring you disable flow control under serial port setup and then save for future) before finally powering up the Honeycomb.

     sudo minicom -s -c on -D /dev/ttyUSB0